annacarey/bestie-app-backend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-If you want to contact me, you can reach out at anna@annajcarey.com.
+If you want to contact us, you can reach out at anna@annajcarey.com or calvin.baker128@gmail.com.

 ## License

-Copyright (c) 2020 Anna Carey
+Copyright (c) 2020 Anna Carey & Calvin Baker

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal